Mike Zunino Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins have the second-ranked team ERA among all league pitching staffs (3.48).
+- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in the league.

-- The Twins give up the sixth-fewest home runs in baseball (55 total, one per game).
+- The Twins' 3.42 team ERA ranks second among all MLB pitching staffs.

-- In his last time out on Sunday against the Toronto Blue Jays, the right-hander tossed five innings, allowing two earned runs while surrendering five hits.
+- The Twins surrender the sixth-fewest home runs in baseball (55 total, 0.9 per game).

-- The 27-year-old has an ERA of 2.68, with 8.3 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .207 against him.
+- The right-hander's last time out came on Monday against the Houston Astros, when he threw six innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.